pringinacio/mdm-plugin-authentication-openid-connect/README.md

     * code
     * state
     * redirect_uri = exact uri used by UI
-    * nonce (sent from API but dynamically created each time so API doesnt know what it is)
+    * nonce (sent from API but cryptographically generated each time so API doesnt know what it is)
 7. API calls the access token endpoint using these parameters as a urlencoded form post (also use basic auth header with username: `client_secret`,password: `$clientSecret`)
     * client_id